-To receive Universal Credit and other benefits, you’ll need to have a bank or building society account, or an account with an alternative provider like a credit union.
+To receive Universal Credit and other benefits, you’ll need a bank or building society account, or an account with an alternative provider like a credit union.
 The account must allow you to both make and receive automated payments.
 Here we explain the options available and the pros and cons of each one.
 That way, you can choose an account that’s suitable for you or check whether the one you have is OK.